 Is a B.Com better than a B.Tech for MBA?

 There is no such rule.
 During the first few years after an MBA, engineers are usually paid higher salaries when compared to their peers with commerce degrees.
 However, in the long run, it evens out.
 Thus, if you love the world of finance and numbers, and wish to develop a career in roles involving financial management or in the BFSI industry, then a B.Com degree would certainly make more sense than a B.Tech before you do your MBA.
-On the other hand, if you wish for roles which are more into analytics or digital product management, then a B.Tech degree would be a better choice along with an MBA.
+On the other hand, if you wish for roles that are more into analytics or digital product management, then a B.Tech degree would be a better choice along with an MBA.

 What is the best MBA specialization after B.Com?

 It depends on your interest and choice of career path.
-If you wish to start or manage your own business someday, it would make more sense to choose an MBA specialization which would help you acquire skills that you may not have after a B.Com degree – such as marketing or business analytics.
+If you wish to start or manage your own business someday, it would make more sense to choose an MBA specialization that would help you acquire skills that you may not have after a B.Com degree – such as marketing or business analytics.
 On the other hand, if you wish to have a career in financial planning, risk management, investment banking or trading, then an MBA in finance would be the best choice.
 You can also choose specializations like digital finance and analytics if you are interested in pursuing roles involving digital banking or business analytics.

 What kinds of jobs can I get with a B.Com and an MBA?

 It depends on your MBA specialisation.
 If you have a bachelors in commerce and an MBA in Finance, you could pursue roles in financial management such as financial analyst, investment modelling, risk management, and so on.
 You could also pursue roles in the BFSI sector.
-However, the job you may get directly after completing your MBA will depend on various factors including the number of years of work experience you hold, your academic scores, the quality and brand of your MBA and graduation college, the type of MBA program you choose, and more.
+However, the job you may get directly after completing your MBA will depend on various factors including the number of years of work experience you hold, your academic scores, the quality and brand of your MBA and graduation from college, and the type of MBA program you choose, and more.